 Dataset Creation Options

-FORMAT=MIF: To create MIF/MID instead of TAB files (TAB is the default).
+FORMAT=[TAB/MIF]: To create MIF/MID instead of TAB files

-SPATIAL_INDEX_MODE=QUICK/OPTIMIZED: The default is QUICK force “quick spatial index mode”.
-In this mode writing files can be about 5 times faster, but spatial queries can be up to 30 times slower.
+QUICK.
+In QUICK mode writing files can be about 5 times faster, but spatial queries can be up to 30 times slower.
 This can be set to OPTIMIZED to generate optimized spatial index.

 512. (multiples of 512) Block size for .map files.
 MapInfo 15.2 and above creates .tab files with a blocksize of 16384 bytes.
 Any MapInfo version should be able to handle block sizes from 512 to 32256.